 About the course

 This is a full-time, one year master’s course.
 You will participate in lectures, seminars, and workshops.
 You will also complete either field work or conduct secondary data analysis for your master's dissertation.
 You will choose a topic for your master's project in discussions with your supervisor.
 Together, the course will provide opportunities for you to deepen your understanding of child development theories and their relevance to decisions about children’s education and well-being.

 Throughout the course, you will participate in lectures, seminars, and workshops.
-Teaching involves a combination of tutor and student input, including various group activities and students’ presentations.
-In addition to four pathway-specific core papers, two core papers in research methods develop students’ understanding of key concepts and principles of educational research design and methodology.
-You will benefit from the expertise available through the Qualitative Methods Hub and the Quantitative Methods Hub at the Department of Education.
+Teaching involves a combination of tutor and student input, including group activities and students’ presentations.
+You will benefit from the expertise available through the Quantitative Methods Hub and the Qualitative Methods Hub at the Department of Education.
 You will also benefit from access to seminars across the wider university.